Last updated: October 14, 2022

-I explain everything here to wash out all of your confusion and show you some solution to your headache.
+Here I will explain everything to wash out your confusion about a rooftop garden.
+Moreover, I will show you some solutions to start a rooftop terrace.

 - Best uses of available places on the roof.

-- Roof gardening can develop the air quality and protect your building from overheating.
+- Roof gardening can improve air quality and protect your building from overheating.

-- Attracts the wildlife like bees, birds, butterflies and other species.
+- Attracts wildlife like bees, birds, butterflies, and other species.

 - Create a private place for passing your leisure.

-- Roof garden is the symbol of urban agriculture.
+- A roof garden is the symbol of urban agriculture.

-- It can balance the temperature in summer and winter which can reduce the demand for using extra energy.
+- It can balance the summer and winter temperatures.

-First of all, you need to be clear that, I am talking about roof gardening, not green roofing.
+First, you must be clear that I am talking about roof gardening, not green roofing.

-So, if you are looking for the answer of making a roof garden then continue reading.
+So, continue reading if you want the answer to making a roof garden.

 If you have a roof, the following steps to consider building a roof garden.

-Check with your local planning office for the ordinances or city’s building codes to ensure, if you are allowed to start a roof garden in your area.
+Check with your local planning office for the ordinances or city’s building codes to ensure that you are allowed to start a roof garden in your area.

-If you live in a rented house or an apartment in a shared building, you must take permission from the landlord, condo organizations or homeowners association for beginning a rooftop garden.
+Live in a rented house or an apartment in a shared building.
+You must get permission from the landlord, condo organizations, or homeowners association to begin a rooftop garden.

 If the laws allow you to do so, you can go for it.